AndriiSolomka/test_snakeGame/README.md

 ### YouTube Video

-Check out the gameplay and how the code works on my **[YouTube channel]**(https://youtu.be/lW55lMIUh08).
+Check out the gameplay and how the code works on my [YouTube channel](https://youtu.be/lW55lMIUh08).
 Don't forget to like and subscribe!